 Final Thoughts

-For most people, I’d say that GoEast’s courses aren’t the right choice simply due to the high cost.
+For many people, I’d say GoEast’s courses may be out of reach.
 But, if you’re fortunate enough to not have to worry about that, then they really are an excellent option.

 I have no doubt that any student who takes their courses would make awesome progress with their Chinese.